 But EBM’s relationship with historic precedent and authority is a strange one, as I’ve pointed out.
 Especially in the early years of the movement, EBM’s success depended on a characterisation as a radical break with the past, repudiating authority and experience as a basis for practice.
 The hierarchy came later to EBM itself, entering the doctrine slowly, subtly.
 It was never justified or defended, either by theory or by evidence, coming along as a hangover of the authority of the originators of EBM.

 However, it was recently pointed out to me by Pekka Louhiala that although the Canadian Task Force may well have offered us the first hierarchy of evidence that an EBM proponent could recognise or accept, that doesn’t mean there weren’t earlier attempts to rank and order evidence according to the underlying design.
 Indeed, there’s another ghost of progress waiting out there to be found.
 In his 2015 thesis on EBM in the Netherlands, Timo Bolt identifies a wholly different hierarchical evidence ranking that dates all the way back to 1912, due to Sir Almroth Wright (1861-1947).
-In true clickbait style, the way Wright ranks evidence will shock you:
+Wright’s evidence ranking might be shocking to a proponent of Evidence-Based Medicine: